aviflax/presentations/data-driven-diagramming/first-edition/Data Driven Diagramming v1.ft.md

 ## (what could be)

+[¿trollface?]

+No, really.
+I’m not trolling you, I promise.

+## (what could be)

 [??]

-So yeah... as many of us might already know, in Clojure, and all Lisps, code is data.
+As as many of us might already know, in Clojure, and all Lisps, code is data.

 We represent our code in text files using our language’s native data structure literals.

-This makes it trivial to generate new code and to parse code — and once it’s parsed you can manipulate it, analyze it, project it, transform it, translate it, graph it, etc.
+This makes it trivial to generate code and trivial to parse code — and once it’s parsed you can manipulate it, analyze it, project it, transform it, translate it, graph it, etc.

 You can do all sorts of fun things!